La Rumorosa Baja California

 What is driving like along La Rumorosa?

 Driving along La Rumorosa is one of the most challenging, yet rewarding adventures that you can have in Baja California.
 La Rumorosa is a fully paved highway that consists of two separate two-lane highways in each direction.
-Since one highway goes up and another one goes down, they offer different landscapes and driving experiences.
+Since one lane goes up and another one goes down, they offer different landscapes and driving experiences.

 La Rumorosa driving